jimenzedwar/Coffee-for-devs/README.md

 Another aspect of this project is conditional rendering.
 Conditional rendering allows you to control the display of certain elements based on specific conditions or states.
 By utilizing TypeScript and a state management (useState hook from react) approach, I dynamically render specific content based on whether a certain condition is met.
 In the context of this project, you can render different coffee options depending on their availability.

-For this project I use React-vite with tailwindCSS and TypeScript.
+For this project I use React-vite with TailwindCSS and TypeScript.